-- bachelor or master degree in an appropriate field - initial or provisional or permanent or professional certificate or the equivalent of such or give appropriate and acceptable evidence of potential for educational leadership - certificates of completion from approved providers of NYSED required workshops in - Child Abuse Prevention and Reporting - Schools Against Violence Education (SAVE) - Dignity for All Students Act (DASA) - GRE scores for those seeking admission to their first graduate program. - the GRE is not required of an applicant who has completed a graduate program - · recommendation from an immediate or current supervisor

-- Statement of Interest that includes evidence of leadership for learning and future professional plans for using the degree - meet with the Program Director -- preferably before beginning course work to consult and design a program plan for courses and competencies appropriate to the position or certification they seek.
+- bachelor or master degree in an appropriate field - initial or provisional or permanent or professional certificate or the equivalent of such or give appropriate and acceptable evidence of potential for educational leadership - certificates of completion from approved providers of NYSED required workshops in - Child Abuse Prevention and Reporting - Schools Against Violence Education (SAVE) - · Dignity for All Students Act (DASA) - GRE scores for those seeking admission to their first graduate program. - the GRE is not required of an applicant who has completed a graduate program - recommendation from an immediate or current supervisor - recommendation from a higher ed professional attesting to potential for postgraduate studies - Statement of Interest that includes evidence of leadership for learning and future professional plans for using the degree - meet with the Program Director -- preferably before beginning course work to consult and design a program plan for courses and competencies appropriate to the position or certification they seek.